Vipul97/proglang/README.md

 ## Instructions

-To run the Syntax Analyzer, run `main.py`.
+To run the syntax analyzer, run `main.py`.

-The Syntax Analyzer will not display any output if the program has run successfully, and will display if any errors are found.
+The syntax analyzer will run successfully if the program does not display any output, and will display if any errors are found.